 Within these Local Authority areas SENCOs wishing to apply for a place on the course work in a range of maintained mainstream schools, maintained nursery schools, academy and free schools, and pupil referral units (PRUs).
 SENCOs working in other neighbouring Local Authority areas may also be able to join one of the partnership courses (in 2013-2014 for example, SENCOs from Derbyshire, Herefordshire, Solihull, Telford and Wrekin and Warwickshire are participating in versions of the course).

 This Masters level course (60 credits) will be updated to reflect changes to the NCTL learning outcomes framework.
-It will also be closely aligned to the changes taking place to special educational needs and disability policy, provision and practice in England.
-For example, following the introduction of the new Children and Families Act (2014), we implemented the new Special Educational Needs and Disability Code of Practice: 0 to 25 years.
+It is also closely aligned to the changes taking place to special educational needs and disability policy, provision and practice in England including the changes to SEN Code of Practice (2015).

 Course fact file